-- 1. Development consent is in place for a restaurant. - 2.
-Council advised that they have no objection to the liquor licence. - 3.
+- 1. Development approval is in place for the use of the premises for the proposed activity. - 2.
+Council did raise some concerns regarding a public thoroughfare which has subsequently been addressed by the applicant. - 2.
+A Police submission was received; the trading hours should not exceed 10 pm and the venue should meet the primary purpose.
+See below comments under stakeholder submissions for further information. - 3.
 No public submissions were received relating to any matters with the application. - 4.
-Having reviewed all the material, I am satisfied that granting this application for a Onpremises liquor licence for Restaurant Extended trading authorisation catering service with sale on other premises authorisation (SOOPA) Primary service authorisation will not be detrimental to the local or broader community. - 5.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
+I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 5.
 I am satisfied that the statutory advertising requirements have been met.